ThalesMMS/OsiriX-Backup-Plugin/README.md

 # OsiriX Backup Plugin

 An advanced backup plugin for OsiriX that automates sending DICOM studies to remote PACS or storage destinations with integrity checks, adaptive networking, and scheduling heuristics.
-The project combines a mature Objective-C core with Swift-based UI elements to deliver both rich functionality and an accessible configuration experience.
+The project now ships as a pure Swift implementation that leverages `OsiriXAPI` for host integration while maintaining rich functionality and an accessible configuration experience.

 ## Highlights
 - Multi-strategy backups: full, incremental, differential, and smart prioritisation helpers